-Pokémon Unite Battle Items are fundamentally different from Pokémon Unite Held Items.
-While both can be equipped to the same Pokémon ready for battle, only one can be manually activated whenever it's needed.
-It's this key difference that makes Pokémon Unite Battle Items situationally more important than their not-so-distant cousins.
-Down below, we'll cover all the Pokémon Unite battle items you can use in the game, why you should grab a bunch as soon as possible, and how to actually use them.
+Pokémon Unite Battle Items are fundamentally different from Pokémon Unite Held Items in that they're activated manually rather than passively.
+This key difference makes them situationally more important than their not-so-distant cousins.
+Down below, we'll cover all the Pokémon Unite Battle Items you can use in the game, what the best Battle Items could be, and how to actually use them in battle.

 All Battle Items in Pokémon Unite